A Practical Guide for 2025: VMware change VMDK File location

 Reasons to VMware change VMDK file location

 You must know that we can change the location of the VMDK file on the same host computer.
-Also, the VM can also be shift to another operating system too.
+Also, the VM can be shifted to another operating system.
 So, let’s start discussing the reasons for this movement.

 • If you are looking to clone the VM.